onebismark/onebismark/README.md

 ### About Me

-I’m a web developer and the founder of **Markmix Studios Limited** based in Kumasi, Ghana.
-I focus on building fast, lightweight web utilities and offline-friendly digital tools that run entirely in the browser without relying on heavy backend servers.
+I am a web developer and the founder of Markmix Studios Limited based in Kumasi, Ghana.
+Linux is my primary development environment, which I use alongside Windows to build, test, and host client-side web applications.

-* 💻 **What I do:** Build functional client-side apps, customize systems, and keep workflows simple.
+* **What I do:** Build highly responsive, offline-friendly utilities that run directly in the browser.
-* ⚙️ **My approach:** Keep things fast, lightweight, and local-first.
+* **My workflow:** Focus on local-first development, clean code structure, and fast deployment pipelines.

 ---